jnsmalm/pixi3d/README.md

 Yes, it's currently being used in multiple projects in production running on hundreds of thousands of different devices (both desktop and mobile).

 ## Getting started
-The easiest way to get started is to use `create-pixi3d-app` which creates a simple project with everything needed to start immediatly.
+The easiest way to get started is to use the automatic setup which creates a simple project with everything needed to start immediatly.
 Node.js must be installed, go to https://nodejs.org to download.

 ```
 npx create-pixi3d-app my-pixi3d-app
-cd my-pixi3d-app
-npm start
 ```

-Another more old fashioned method to get started:
+After installation is complete, type `cd my-pixi3d-app` and `npm start` to start local web server.

+### Manual setup

 - [Download the latest version of Pixi3D](https://github.com/jnsmalm/pixi3d/releases)
 - [Download PixiJS](https://github.com/pixijs/pixi.js/releases) (Pixi3D is compatible with all versions from 5.3 and later)